-On-call time and compensation shall not be considered as time worked for overtime purposes consistent with federal and state law.
+For purposes of this agreement, "On-call time" does not include the employee's normal work hours, including the lunch period, and scheduled or unscheduled overtime.
+Also, on-call time and compensation are calculated at regular time and shall not be considered as time worked for overtime purposes consistent with federal and state law.